 A securities filing on 23 July indicates the company expects to deliver 75-110 F-35s in the second half of 2024, while continuing production at the normal annual rate.

 Despite the temporarily reduced rate of payment, the resumption of F-35 deliveries will be an important financial win for Lockheed.
-Even without new aircraft being delivered, the F-35 programme accounted for 25% of Lockheed’s sales in the first half of 2024.
+Even without new aircraft being delivered, the F-35 programme accounted for 25% of its sales in the first half of 2024.

-The cost of a conventional take-off and landing F-35A is approximately $78 million, with larger price tags for the short take-off and vertical landing F-35B and the aircraft-carrier-capable F-35C.
+The cost of a conventional take-off and landing F-35A is approximately $78 million, with larger price tags for the short take-off and vertical landing F-35B and the aircraft carrier-capable F-35C.

 With the resumption of deliveries, Lockheed has now handed over more than 1,000 of the aircraft.
 As of 30 June, the F-35 backlog was 373 aircraft, according to financial disclosures.

-Negotiations are ongoing between Lockheed and the JPO for a contract covering the next batch of F-35s under production Lots 18 and 19.
+Meanwhile, negotiations are ongoing between Lockheed and the JPO for a contract covering the next batch of F-35s under production Lots 18 and 19.